digismoothie/partnerjam-docs/docs/ATTRIBUTION.md

-# PartnerJam - Attribution
+# PartnerJam – Attribution

-For app attribution you have to insert a code snippet with APP_ID and MyShopify domain parameter.
+For app attribution, you need to insert a code snippet containing the APP_ID and the MyShopify domain parameter.

-The snippet can be placed in your "base" component / template so that it renders on all pages of your application.
-This way it will make sure that attribution will be sent to PartnerJam sooner or later.
-At the same time it doesn't matter if the attribution will be send repeatedly - PartnerJam is ready for that.
+This snippet can be placed in your "base" component or template to ensure it renders on all pages of your application.
+This will ensure that attribution is sent to PartnerJam eventually.
+Additionally, it doesn’t matter if the attribution is sent multiple times—PartnerJam is equipped to handle that.

-As an alternative (more advanced solution) the snippet can be placed on a standalone page that is visited by the merchant only after the installation.
-In such case you can use the `onComplete` callback to make sure the attribution was sent before redirecting user to any other page.
+As an alternative, a more advanced solution is to place the snippet on a standalone page, which the merchant visits only after installation.
+In this case, you can use the onComplete callback to ensure the attribution is sent before redirecting the user to any other page.

+**Subscription discount**: If you want to use the discount feature, please ensure you also implement the subscription discount request.

 ## Code snippet:
 ```html